jack11wagner/CryptoTrading-Algorithm/README.md

 # Trading-Algorithm
-Source code with different trading Algorithms aimed at cryptocurrency markets
+Source code with different trading Algorithms aimed at cryptocurrency markets.

-This is more of a training repository for learning different strategies in algorithmic trading
+This is more of a training repository for learning different strategies in algorithmic trading.

 Strategies include:
 + RSI Stock Price Algorithm